virialvill/all-the-news-react/README.md

 ```

+Note: this div takes a class of entry so we can use the CSS from the non-react version of this project.

-We will render multiple stoy components from Stories with a key set to the story's index.
+We will render multiple story components from Stories.js with a key set to the story's index.

 Stories.js: